Types of Wrenches- Useful Guide

 British name- ratchet handle/ ratcheting Wrenches

 This type of wrench is almost similar to a socket wrench.
-However, ratchet wrench features at least one end which is attached to a gear.
-When turned in one direction it provides a 360-degree grip and locks when it’s turned to the opposite direction.
+However, the ratchet wrench features at least one end which is attached to a gear.
+When turned in one direction it provides a 360-degree grip and locks when it’s turned in the opposite direction.
 There is no need to remove the wrench itself.

 Features and Uses